kusuwada/baby-language/README.md

 ```

 OK!
 We got it!
 Hooray🙌
-If you want to speak baby language, you can transrate like this.
+If you want to speak baby language, you can translate like this.

 ```
 $ python baby.py